technologiesoutcomes/assignments/assignment8/README.md

 1. Read the article on this link https://aws.amazon.com/blogs/aws/new-use-aws-privatelink-to-access-aws-lambda-over-private-aws-network and answer the following questions:

-* Why would organisation be concerned about connecting to the Lambda service through its public API?
+* Why would organisations be concerned about connecting to the Lambda service through its public API?
 * What AWS service allows a service in your VPC to connect to the Lambda service?
+* For security reasons your organisation has mandated that all Lambda functions connect to third party partner organisations through your VPC.
+Discuss how you would architect this solution.

 2. Hashicorp Packer can be used to create custom AMI in AWS.
 Research this product thoroughly implement the following: